oracle/tribuo/README.md

 All trainers are configurable using the [OLCUT](https://github.com/oracle/olcut) configuration system.
-This allows a user to define a trainer in an xml file and repeatably build models.
+This allows a user to define a trainer in an xml or json file and repeatably build models.
 Example configurations for each of the supplied Trainers can be found in the config folder of each package.
 These configuration files can also be written in json or edn by using the appropriate OLCUT configuration dependency.
 Models and datasets are serializable using Java serialization.

 All models and evaluations include a serializable provenance object which